 Merit based scholarship awards are made at the time of admission to the law school.
 Students who have been awarded a merit based scholarship will receive a scholarship award letter with their acceptance letter.

 Detailed information on the financial aid application process and the types of aid available can be found on the financial aid page of the law school website.
 You are always welcome to contact the Law School Financial Aid Office at (215) 204-8943 or via e-mail at firstname.lastname@example.org with any questions you may have.

 The Legal Research & Writing and Litigation Basics classes both begin the following day and will continue throughout the week.
 Your full fall semester course schedule will begin the following week on Monday, August 27th.
 Please check the law school’s Academic Calendar for more information.

-You don’t have to worry about selecting courses for your first year.
-The first year of law school is a mandated curriculum and class scheduling and section assignments are made by the Office of Academic Affairs.
+You don’t have to worry about selecting your courses for the first year.
+The first year of law school is a mandated curriculum and all incoming students will automatically be assigned to a first year section.
 Section assignments and schedules will not be available until the week before classes begin in August.